Buying real estate in Medellín?

 Sources: Medellín Advisors, Medellín Advisors, Travel Noire

-5) Stricter zoning laws will control what developments can happen in specific neighborhoods
+4) Stricter zoning laws will shape the types of developments permitted in certain neighborhoods

 Medellín's stricter zoning laws are reshaping the city's neighborhoods.